 top of page

-Hand-knotted in varieties of wool, these surfaces began as palm-sized visuals expanded nearly a hundredfold into 5x8’ rugs.
+Hand-knotted in New Zealand wool, these surfaces began as palm-sized painted explorations expanded nearly a hundredfold into 5x8’ rugs.

 Floor rugs speckled in charcoal dust like grit and ebony.